 Please phone us for an appointment.
 We will discuss:

-- A list of safety issues including if you are pregnant, have a pacemaker, surgical clips, heart valves, prosthetic joints and the need to take your pain medication before you arrive.
+A list of safety issues including if you are pregnant, have a pacemaker, surgical clips, heart valves, prosthetic joints and the need to take your pain medication before you arrive.
+Click here to complete a Safety Checklist It will automatically be sent to our MRI booking team.

 Please let us know as soon as possible if there is any reason why you cannot keep your appointment.